data-gymnasia/courses/content/linear-algebra/content.md

     pre(data-executable)
       |
-      | from matplotlib.pyplot import plt
+      | import matplotlib.pyplot as plt
       | plt.bar(range(5),np.linalg.solve(A.T @ A, A.T @ b))
       |